 - Welcome offer: Earn 15% cash back on your first purchase at most Neo partners

-- Earn rate: It’s based on the types of purchases, but it averages 4% cash back for its standard plan, with a minimum 1% earned.
+- Earn rate: It’s based on the types of purchases, but it averages 5% cash back

 - Perks: This card has no over-limit or inactivity fees, and it offers unique rewards from partners, like earning a free morning coffee at your local café or getting 20% off a yoga class.
 You also can freeze (and unfreeze) your card instantly in the Neo Financial app.

 Wealthsimple is best known for its robo-advisor, but it recently launched WealthSimple Cash, a hybrid chequing and high-interest savings account (HISA).
 It incorporates elements of all basic banking products, including a cash card.
 For instance, you would have unlimited transactions, Interac e-Transfers and deposits; 0.90% interest on deposits; and a Visa-Debit, which works like a prepaid credit card.

 - Annual fee: $0